QMIND-Team/MaterialDetection/README.md

 The reduced data set is available through Google Drive at: https://drive.google.com/open?id=1noWuyV50Dkw_O_af8NqaAWxrKCyje8H6.
 It should already be in the correct format, so just download it.

+VGG_demo.py:
+Holds a pretrained VGG16 network that can be used to classify an object, edit line 11 with desired directory

+VGG_try1.py:
+1st attempt at a fine tuned VGG16 network, froze all convolutional weights and only working with the dense layer on top